uh-waterfountain/uh-waterfountain.github.io/index.md

 ### List Fountains Page
 After clicking a building card you will be shown the fountains that can be found in that building.
 With the reviews for each fountain being shown.
+The image below is an example of the [Post List Fountains Page](http://uh-waterfountains.meteorapp.com/#/post).

 <img src="doc/listFountains.png" alt="list-fountains">